Shad786786/assignment0.1/README.md

 MIT License.
 Feel free to fork, modify, and share this project with attribution.

 ## 🙌 Credits
-Made with ❤️ by Shad Ahmad Siddiqui
+Made with ❤️ by Shad
 Connect with me on LinkedIn